North and Middle Andaman district

 North and Middle Andaman district is one of the 3 districts of the Indian Union Territory of Andaman and Nicobar Islands located in the Bay of Bengal.
 Mayabunder town is the district headquarters.
 The area covered by this district is 3251.85 km^{2}.

 History

 This district was created on August 18, 2006, by bifurcating the erstwhile Andaman district, which included all three tehsils of Mayabunder sub-division of this erstwhile district.

 Geography

-North and Middle Andaman district occupies an area of 3227 km2.
+North and Middle Andaman district occupies an area of 3227 km2, covering North Andaman Island, Middle Andaman Island, Interview Island, Long Island and Baratang Island.